5 Lessons from Google’s Search Quality Rating Guidelines

 If your site deals with anything financial, medical, legal, ecommerce or news related, where your content could potentially impact the future happiness, health, financial stability, or safety of users, it will be held to an even higher standard for Page Quality (PQ).
 Pages of this type are nicknamed ‘Your Money or Your Life’ (YMYL) in the guidelines, and are evaluated most rigorously.

-Lesson 2: How to serve a beneficial purpose and achieve that purpose very well
+2. Serve a beneficial purpose and achieve that purpose very well

 Every page is created with a purpose of some kind.
 That purpose is either going to be beneficial or harmful.